5 Reasons Why Hosting an International Exchange Student Can Change Your Life

 Reason 2: Gain Another Perspective

 Learn the significance of Ramadan by hosting a Moroccan student.
 Find out why Scandinavia is so desirable from a Swedish student.
-Get firsthand insight to war through a Ukrainian teen.
+Get insight into why Ukraine is referred to as the "breadbasket of Europe."

 By developing more knowledge about one region of the world, it could open your eyes to others’ lives around the globe and leave you wanting more.